Sale and Assignment of LLC Membership Interests

 (12) Bank and Depository Accounts.
 Current and recent copies of account statements should be examined.
 Look for any unusual withdrawals or capital flows.
 Is the LLC adequately capitalized?
 Does it have an adequate capital reserve?
 Inadequate capitalization is the number one cause of small business failure.

 (16) Company Performance.
-How have the LLC’s investments fared, particularly over the last couple of years?
+How have the LLC’s investments fared, particularly over the last three years?
 What do the company accounts show and are these numbers verifiable?
-Try to reduce the results to line graphs for income and costs.
-Which way are these factors trending?
+Does the spreadsheet match up with the checkbook?

 CLAUSES AND PROVISIONS OF THE ASSIGNMENT